Lesson video

 There's always the same amount of momentum no matter what happens.

-And a closed system is any collection of objects that are not affected by any external factors or outside things.
+Now, we need to explain what a closed system is, and a closed system is any collection of objects that are not affected by any external factors or outside things.

 No energy is lost or gained by it.

-So, that's the rules to define a closed system.
+So that's the rules to define a closed system.

 But that thing in the box there, the conservation of momentum thing is a very important principle that we use all the time.